-The weather is also fantastic for exploring the city, with a perfect combination of pleasant temperatures, low humidity and relatively slim chance of rain (though May can be a little rainy).
+The weather is also fantastic for exploring the city, with a perfect combination of pleasant temperatures, low humidity and relatively slim chance of rain (though May can be a little wet).
 Temperatures sit at an average of around 15ºC.

 A small consideration for spring: this is Kyoto at its busiest.
 Kyoto is one of Japan’s most popular destinations at any time of year.
 But in the last week of March and the first two weeks of April (when the blossoms are at their best), Kyoto is insanely busy.

 Aside from the beautiful blossoms, other spring highlights include the lantern extravaganza of Higashiyama Hanatoro and the geisha-fest of Miyako Odori.